PermutaTriangle/Tilings/README.rst

        ./setup.py develop

-and then verifying your installation by running the unit tests with the command
+To verify that your installation is correct, you can try to get a specification for `Av(12)` by running in your terminal:

 .. code:: bash

-       ./setup.py test
+        tilescope spec 12 point_placements

 You should then be all set up to use ``tilings`` and the ``TileScope`` algorithm!
 The "Performance" section at the end of this document provides some more technical